Microdata (statistics): Advantages

 Survey/census results are most commonly published as aggregates (e.g. a regional-level employment rate), both for privacy reasons and because of the large quantities of data involved; microdata for one census can easily contain millions of records, each with several dozen data items.

 However, summarizing results to an aggregate level results in information loss.
 For instance, if statistics for education and employment are aggregated separately, they cannot be used to explore a relationship between these two variables.
 Access to microdata allows researchers much more freedom to investigate such interactions and perform detailed analysis.

-Microdata from censuses is especially useful to study and evaluate patterns of social mobility.
-Its use allows to breach academic gaps on the topic.
-For example, a study of the 1900-1940 social mobility in the United States based on linked census data allowed to show that women impacted their descendants' social status, based on their marriage patterns and levels of education.
+Microdata from censuses is especially useful in the evaluation of patterns of social mobility, allowing researchers to achieve more nuanced analysis than would be possible using aggregate summaries alone, and perhaps to address questions that would not have occurred to the original compilers of the data.
+For example, a study of social mobility in the United States 1900–1940, drawing on census data, examined how women's marriage patterns and levels of education impacted their descendants' social status.